bobtheshizocat/vscode-md-to-pdf-pandoc/README.md

 1. Install Visual Studio Code 1.60.0 or higher
 2. Install Pandoc on your system
-3. Install the md-to-pdf-pandoc extension from the VS Code Marketplace
+3. Install the md-to-pdf-pandoc extension from the VS Code Marketplace *Extension is not published.
+At the moment it needs to be packed manually after cloning the repo.*

 ## Usage